Meira1427/BlackjackProject/README.md

 expandPlayerHand() - most complicated, loops through hit/stay process, handles split hand, busting process

-acesInHandCount(List<Card> cards) - counts and returns number of Aces in List<Card> passed to it

-acesInHandLocation(List<Card> cards) - returns a List<Integer>, the indexes where you can find Aces

-dealWithAcesMainHand() & dealWithAcesSplitHand() - handles Aces if necessary in Main Hand or Split Hand

 expandDealerHand() - loops while dealer has less than 17; deals with Aces if necessary

-calculateWin() & calculateWinSplit() - deals with printing message to user, explaining the win
+calculateWin() - deals with printing message to user, explaining the win

-tearDown() - resets and reshuffles deck, clears out hands, resets booleans and strings
+tearDown() - resets and re-shuffles deck, clears out hands, resets booleans and strings

 printSuitBar() - to print ♥   ♠   ♣   ♦   ♥   ♠   ♣   ♦   ♥   ♠   ♣   ♦   ♥   ♠   ♣   ♦   ♥   ♠   ♣   ♦